lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/Basic Queries.md

 Specifying the column names results in only data only for specific columns being returned.

-Columns can also be **aliased** to make the output cleaner or to handle merged data that have the same columns names.
+Columns can also be **aliased** to make the output cleaner or to handle merged data that have the same columns names:

 ### Query